post image

 Treatment for Canine House Soiling

-If your dog is confused about the “proper” place to perform his duties, a retraining program is usually all that is required.
-Success can be achieved in a matter of days, certainly less than one week.
+If your dog is confused about the “proper” place to perform their duties, a retraining program is usually all that is required.
+Success can be achieved in a matter of days, and certainly less than one week.
 It is best to start when you will be around for a while (over a weekend) so that you can give the training your undivided attention.

 First, put the dog on a regular schedule of feeding and exercise, but provide water at all times.
 The basis of the retraining program is to direct the dog to a selected toilet area outside the house and, at the same time, to prevent inappropriate elimination within the home.

-You can do this by escorting your dog from the house on lead to the chosen bathroom area and keeping him moving (walking up and down) while using certain cue words such as “Hurry up,” or “Do your duty.”
-This should take place in one selected area only so that the dog learns, visually and by sense of smell, the significance of the selected area.
-Provide regular “bathroom” excursions: 1) First thing in the morning 2) around noon 3) late afternoon 4) in the evening 5) after a meals, after playing or when your dog wakes up from a long rest.
+You can do this by escorting your dog from the house on lead to the chosen bathroom area and keeping them moving (walking up and down) while using certain cue words, such as “Hurry up,” or “Do your duty.”

-If the program is working well, and your dog quickly learns that there is a bathroom outside, he should still not be allowed unlimited access to the house until deemed truly trustworthy.
-Watch him closely at first and if he starts to sniff the ground and circle suspiciously as if about to soil in the house, make a loud noise to distract him and then take him outside to the proper place.
-Then you can praise him for going in the designated area.
+Watch them closely at first and if they start to sniff the ground and circle suspiciously as if about to soil in the house, make a loud noise to distract them, and then take them outside to the proper place and give praise if they go in the appropriate area.

 Under no circumstances should your pet be punished for soiling in the house … ever.

-It is vitally important to clean thoroughly all soiled areas with a professional odor neutralizer.
+It is vitally important to thoroughly clean all soiled areas with a professional odor neutralizer.
 Compounds such as Odor-Nil®, Odor-Ban®, Nil Odor®, Nature’s Miracle®, and Anti Icky Poo® are just a few of the enzymatic and/or bacterial products that destroy odors at the source.

 Soak the area for a sufficient time to allow the enzymes to work.
 Covering the area with a washcloth soaked in the solution will help delay evaporation and prolong the compounds’ actions.
 Smooth surfaces, like linoleum floors and wood floors, are easier to clean than carpets, since the floor under the carpet must be treated as well.
 If the slightest trace of odor remains, your dog is likely to be attracted back to that same area to eliminate again.